i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   Generated:
   2) input_key_material = SESSTAG_CONSTANT
-     Must be unique for this chain (generated from chain key), so that the sequence isn't predictable, since session tags go out on the wire in plaintext.
+     Must be unique for this tag set (generated from chain key), so that the sequence isn't predictable, since session tags go out on the wire in plaintext.